 1.3.
 Generators of the ring of divided powers.
-In this section we will recall some results of the degree of the generators of $\Gamma^d_A(B)$.
-For our purposes the results of Fleischmann [Fle98] is sufficient and we will not use the more precise and stronger statements of [Ryd07a] even though some bounds then can be slightly improved.
+In this section we will recall some results on the degree of the generators of $\Gamma^d_A(B)$.
+For our purposes the results of Fleischmann [Fle98] is sufficient and we will not use the more precise and stronger statements of [Ryd07a] even though some bounds would be slightly improved then.